cassiama/LicenseGuard-API/README.md

 Once you have the server running, you can view the documentation by navigating to `http://localhost:80/docs`.

 ## Available Routes

 For the latest image of the API on Docker Hub, you can access the following routes:

+- `POST /analyze`: Accepts a requirements.txt file upload and a project name, analyzes each license associated with the dependencies in the 'requirements.txt' file, and returns the analysis.
+  - Sample Request:
+    - a `requirements.txt` (`multipart/form-data`; should be `text/plain` MIME type),
+    - a name for your project (default: `"untitled"`)
+  - Sample Response:

+      ```json
+      {
+          "id": "d1216a154352495db55d136982ebe475",
+          "status": "in_progress",
+          "result": null
+      }
+      ```

+- `GET /status/{project_id}`: Returns the status and (if present) result for a given project_id.
+  - Sample Responses:
+    - Successful:

+      ```json
+      {
+        "id": "776eaf11601c429783d23248b361d2b8",
+        "status": "completed",
+        "result": {
+          "analysis_date": "2025-08-23",
+          "files": [
+            {
+              "confidence_score": 0.8,
+              "license": "BSD-3-Clause",
+              "name": "contourpy",
+              "version": "1.3.1"
+            },
+            {
+              "confidence_score": 0.8,
+              "license": "BSD-3-Clause",
+              "name": "contourpy",
+              "version": "1.3.1"
+            }
+          ],
+          "project_name": "MyCoolCompleteProject"
+        }
+      }
+      ```

+    - Failure:

+      ```json
+      {
+        "id": "9c2a06a435814724a8994ec9b48ff4cd",
+        "status": "failed",
+        "result": null
+      }
+      ```

+### Deprecated Routes

+The following routes are deprecated, so you should avoid using them.
+You can still access them if you want (not sure why, but you do you 🤷🏿‍♂️):

 - `GET /`: Returns a JSON response with a message that says "Hello World!":
-    - Sample LlmResponse:
+  - Sample Response:

       ```json
       {
           "message": "Hello World!"
       }
       ```

 - `POST /llm/guess`: Takes a string (the prompt to the LLM) as its body.
 The LLM expects a prompt that lists Python packages.
 Returns a JSON response that guesses the licenses of the packages mentioned in the prompt.
   - Sample Request: `"numpy, matplotlib, uv"`
-    - Sample LlmResponse:
+  - Sample Response:

       ```json
       {
           "text": "Based on the software packages you've mentioned:\n\n1. **NumPy** - This package is typically licensed under the BSD License.\n2. **Matplotlib** - This package is usually licensed under the Matplotlib License, which is a permissive license similar to the BSD License.\n3. **uv** - I'm not familiar with a specific software package named \"uv.\" If you could provide more context or details about it, I might be able to help further.\n\nIf you have any other packages or need more information, feel free to ask!"
       }
       ```